Darkblotched rockfish: Biology

 The darkblotched rockfish has an extended breeding season with the fishes mating in August to December, the eggs being fertilized between October and March and the live young being released from November to June.
 Each female may release between 20,000 and 610,000 young.
 The release occurring once in each breeding season.
 In British Columbia these fishes reach sexual maturity when they are 8 or 9 years old and the maximum recorded age is 105 years.
-These fuish are sedentary as adults and even the young fishes have a limited dispersal capability, typically less than 100 km.
+These fish are sedentary as adults and even the young fishes have a limited dispersal capability, typically less than 100 km.
 They are often associated with other species of demersal fish such as Pacific ocean perch (Sebastes alutus), arrowtooth flounder (Atheresthes stomas), and yellowmouth rockfish (Sebastes reedi).
 The juveniles are preyed on by albacore (Thunnus alalunga), Pacific salmon (Oncorhynchus spp) and Pacific hake (Merluccius productus).
 The main food of adults is invertebrates.
 The fin spines have grooves with venom glands at their bases.